eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ![QR Code display](img/cross-qr.png)
 - The presentation request is transferred through the tunnel to the device operating system
-- The device operating system presents to the User a selector that includes a list of potentially suitable Wallet Units.
+- The device operating system presents to the User a selector that includes a list of potentially suitable attestations.

 ![Attestation selection](img/cross-select.png)